turingschool/front-end-curriculum/lessons/module-4/practice-interview-questions/interview-questions.md

 module: 4
 ---

-# Interview Questions
+## Interview Prep
-To commit the answers to these questions to memory, _write_ down your responses in your notebook - do not type them on your computer.
+To commit the answers to these questions to memory, **write** down your responses in your notebook - do not type them on your computer.
 After you're done writing them down, you can type them into your computer if you'd like.

+Write down your answers using the correct, precise terminology as if you were talking to an interviewer.
+All of these questions were from previous student's actual interviews.

+## Questions

 * In as much detail as possible, explain how you would localize an application.
 * Tell me two advantages of testing your code.